Vocademy

 Hughes discovers radio waves

-In 1878, David Hughes discovered that an induction balance (similar to a modern metal detector) caused clicking sounds in a telephone across the room if one of the telephone's connections to its battery was a bit loose.
+In 1878, David Hughes discovered that an induction balance (essentially an early metal detector) produced faint clicks in a telephone across the room whenever one of the telephone’s battery connections was slightly loose.

 Hughes' radio transmitter and receiver

-Being familiar with Maxwell's theories he believed he had discovered Maxwell's invisible light waves.
-When he demonstrated his discovery to the Royal Society, it was dismissed as mere induction, which had already been documented by Henry and Faraday.
-Today we know that the loose connection acted like Braun's rectifier crystals, turning Hughes' telephone into what today we call a crystal receiver.
+Familiar with Maxwell’s theories, Hughes believed he had detected Maxwell’s predicted invisible electromagnetic waves.
+But when he demonstrated the effect to the Royal Society, they dismissed it as ordinary induction, already known from the work of Henry and Faraday.
+Today, we know that the loose connection acted like a primitive semiconductor junction, turning Hughes’s telephone into what we would now call a crystal receiver.

 Hertz proves radio waves exist

-In the late 1880's, Heinrich Hertz, a German physicist, produced Maxwell's invisible light waves in the laboratory.
+In the late 1880s, Heinrich Hertz, a German physicist, succeeded in producing Maxwell’s invisible electromagnetic waves in the laboratory.

 Schematic of Hertz' transmitter and receiver